John Campbell (broadcaster): Early career

+TV3

-In 1994 he moved to the current affairs programme 20/20, and later presented an interview/current events segment of 3 News (now Newshub).
+Campbell moved to TV3 in 1991 as a general reporter in their Wellington newsroom.
+He moved to their political press gallery a year later.
+In 1994 he moved to the New Zealand localisation of the current affairs programme 20/20, and later presented an interview/current events segment of 3 News, the network's daily 6 pm newscast.

 After John Hawkesby left 3 News in 1998, Campbell was asked to fill in, and he remained as the main 3 News weekday newsreader along with Carol Hirschfeld until 2005.
+Alongside his early newsreading career, Campbell also hosted the Saturday Morning programme on Radio New Zealand from 2000 to 2002.

 In 2002, Campbell was interviewing Prime Minister Helen Clark about the issue of genetically modified corn in New Zealand, dubbed 'Corngate'.
 The interview ended with Clark labelling Campbell a "sanctimonious little creep" due to what she considered the ambush style of the interview.
-The Broadcasting Standards Authority (BSA) later ruled that the infamous "Corngate" interview was unbalanced, unfair and lacked impartiality and objectivity.
+The Broadcasting Standards Authority later ruled that the infamous "Corngate" interview was unbalanced, unfair and lacked impartiality and objectivity.

+Campbell and Hirschfeld made two series of the interview programme Home Truths.
+In 2004 they made a 12-part series touring New Zealand called A Queen's Tour, following the route of Queen Elizabeth's visit in 1953–1954.

-Campbell and Hirschfeld started Campbell Live in March 2005.
+Campbell and Hirschfeld started Campbell Live in March 2005 as a 7 pm current affairs programme competing with TVNZ's Close Up.
+Core subjects repeated on the programme included political interviews, Christchurch after the earthquakes, child poverty, and the Pike River mine disaster.

 On 21 May 2015, TV3 announced that Campbell Live would soon cease to air, and Campbell had decided to leave MediaWorks, despite having been offered a position co-hosting a replacement current affairs programme.
-Only one year of the offered three-year extension was to have been presenting Campbell Live, and the network was insisting the programme become more entertainment-driven and reduce its concentration on core Campbell Live subjects, such as Christchurch after the earthquakes, child poverty, Pike River, etc. The final programme aired on 29 May 2015.
+Only one year of the offered three-year extension was to have been presenting Campbell Live, and the network was insisting the programme become more entertainment-driven and reduce its concentration on core Campbell Live subjects.
+The final programme aired on 29 May 2015.

-Campbell and Carol Hirschfeld made two series of the interview programme Home Truths, and in 2004 they made a 12-part series touring New Zealand called A Queen's Tour, following the route of Queen Elizabeth's visit in 1953–1954.
-Campbell also hosted the Saturday Morning programme on Radio New Zealand for two years, from 2000 to 2002.

-Campbell appeared in the sixth series of the successful New Zealand TV series Outrageous Fortune and frequently appeared in the animated series bro'Town.
+Campbell appeared in cameo roles on scripted programming for TV3, including Love Mussel, the sixth series of Outrageous Fortune and frequently on the animated series bro'Town.